General cancer organisations

 The Cancer Counselling Trust

-This is an advice and information line for disabled people and carers about benefits and how to claim them.
+This website replaces the Department for Work and Pensions website, and the Directgov website.
+All the government departments and many other agencies and public bodies have merged into this one website.
+It has information about all government services including benefits and tax credits.
 You can also get benefits advice from the Citizens Advice Bureau or Social Services.
 Both have local offices and you can find contact details in your local phone book or on the internet.

 Gives free and impartial information and advice about products to make everyday living easier for people with disability.
 You can see and try out equipment at 48 disabled living centres throughout the UK.